lemon-squeezy/high-cuisine/README.md

 - [x] Access a list of all recipes
 - [x] Get error messages in case user has done something wrong or there is an issue with database.
 - [ ] Browse recipes by category
+- [ ] Be able to upload my own images for a recipe

 As an admin I would like to do all of the above plus:
-- [x] Be able to access, edit and delete ALL recipes from admin profile
+- [x] Be able to access, edit and delete ALL recipes from admin profile.

 ### Design
 Main inspiration for the home page comes from Meatblog site.
 After talking to a chronically ill friend, I decided on a cannabis-based recipe website.